baldzhiyski/baldzhiyski/README.md

 ### The Journey 💻

 Every line of code I write, every problem I solve, is a step towards realizing my dreams in the tech industry.
 The journey may be challenging, but it's the challenges that make it worthwhile.

-### Aspiring Developer 🚀

-Visualizing my future as a developer, I'm committed to honing my skills, exploring new technologies, and embracing the endless possibilities the tech world offers.
-I will never step out till I reach what I believe I can achieve !
+I know the odds of becoming the best , but I am sure I will acomplish that.I will never step out till I reach what I believe I can achieve !

 And remember , keep movin forward !